 The bridge finally opened on 10 June 2000 – two months later than scheduled and £2.2million over budget, bringing the total cost to £18.2million.
 However, two days later it was closed after the bridge began to sway while people were crossing it.
 This instability lead to the public and media dubbing it the ‘wibbly wobbly bridge’ – which has stuck as a nickname for many Londoners.
 Finally, the bridge was re-opened on 22 February 2002 after a £5million operation to fix the structure in place.
 Nearly 12 years later, it appears the Millennium Bridge is very much secure and has yet to ‘wibble wobble’ again.

 - The Millennium Bridge is accessible from Bankside in front of the Tate Modern or Peter’s Hill.
-Nearest tube/train: Blackfriars, Mansion House and London Bridge.
+Nearest stations: Blackfriars, Mansion House and St Paul’s.

 Posted on 26 Jan 2014, in Architecture, History, London and tagged Bankside, City of London, engineering, River Thames, St Paul's.
 Bookmark the permalink.
 3 Comments.